jessnarsinuesvector/TDD-Practice/README.md

 In summary, the requirements were straight forward:

+`(an excerpt)`
 ```
 Exercise
 Converting Roman Numerals to Decimal

 Create a class with one method that converts a string of Roman numerals to a decimal number and returns that number as an integer.
 You can assume that only correct Roman numerals will be presented.
 The Roman numerals we will need to process are I, V, X, L, C, D and M
 - Jim Gildea, et al.
 ```